-'''

 Prestoserve license not registered

-'''

 To register the Prestoserve license, you must have your Product Authorization Key (PAK), which contains information about the license.
 A PAK is sent as part of your product kit.
-In order to comply with Compag's license terms, always register a PAK in the License Database using the lmfsetup script or the lmf command.
+In order to comply with the license terms of Compaq, always register a PAK in the License Database using either the lmfsetup script, the lmf command, or the License Manager graphical interface (dxlicenses).
+You can access the License Manager through CDE using either Application Manager or SysMan.
+For more information, see dxlicenses(8X) and the License Manager online help.

-Note If you do not have a PAK, contarepresentative. act your C ompaq Customer Services
+If you do not have a PAK, contact your Compaq Customer Services representative.